sylvaindubus/react-prismazoom/README.md

 * Intuitive panning depending on available space when zoomed-in
 * Adjusts cursor style to indicate in which direction the element can be moved

+## Contribution

+If you want to contribute, feel free to send a merge request or open a discussion.
+Currently, I just have time to maintain the package, but not enough to make big changes or add important features.

+All contribution would be quite appreciated! 😉

+Among changes I would like to apply:
+- Migrate to TypeScript
+- Transform to a functional component (that could help splitting the code)
+- Make motion logic less dependant to React

 ## Breaking changes on v2

 * The package now requires React v16.3 or higher (in order to use react references)
 * The zoom feature through gestures or mousewheel got some improvements to react better with all devices.
 You may need to adjust the `scrollVelocity` property passed to the component in order to keep the same effect.

 ## Installation